File Library: Manage images and files

 • Deleting or restoring files

-See Introduction to the File Library for an overview of File Library and the icon view; see List View for more details on the List view.
+Refer to the Introduction to the File Library for an overview of the Files library and the icon view; refer to List View for more details on that view.

 Add files and images directly in File Library